 Paralegals will find themselves drafting many forms of legal documents, correspondence and pleadings.
 So, while an attorney must sign off, the paralegal creates these documents for the attorney.

-Paralegal summarize depositions, testimonies, and interrogatories.
+Paralegals summarize depositions, testimonies, and interrogatories.
 Lawyers need this information extracted and condensed for quick review.

 Paralegals are responsible for preparing and issuing subpoenas, assisting in preparing witnesses, setting up exhibits in the courtroom, and researching and evaluating prospective jurors.